kevinsbit/gittest/readme.txt

-git is a control vision
-git is a free software.
+git is a distributed control vision git is a free software.